 4. When allowed, I'm creating bonuses and free digital products when someone purchases from my affiliate link.
 This serves as a bonus reason for someone to purchase through my link.

-5. I made affiliate links and links in general easier to see.
+5. I made affiliate links and links, in general, easier to see.
 I bolded and changed the color of the link to stand out from the black text.
-Some even go as far as underling their links.
+Some even go as far as underlying their links.
 I've seen bloggers with light pink and light yellow links with no bolded font – this is such a bad idea because people can't even see these links.

 Also, any time someone comes to my blog, they'll be offered a free digital product in exchange for their email.
 Email marketing is a MUST for bloggers, so if you don't have an email list yet, get on that immediately.
 You cannot rely on Pinterest, Facebook, and other social media sites.
 They are constantly changing and making it harder to be seen.

 Your email is 100% yours and no one can take that traffic from you.

 I've used Convertkit from the very beginning for my email list.
 I can customize forms, email sequences, broadcasts, and they are always working to make their service better for bloggers.

 I also use Leadpages to grow my blog's email list.
 Leadpages is freakin' amazing for creating landing pages that will get people to sign up for your email list (which can mean more money/page views!), build sales pages for products you sell, and a lot more.

 You do not need blogging courses to be successful, but it saves a ton of time since you start off blogging the right way.

 1. Making Sense of Affiliate Marketing gives you the strategies and tools to pick the right affiliate products to promote, how to increase conversions (more money!), how to build trust with your followers (instead of coming off as shady), and a lot more.
 My favorite part of this course is the Mastermind group that comes with it – You get to ask questions and get advice from top bloggers around the world.